ldubost/sports-skill/README.md

 ## About
 Get sports results from open data sources including wikipedia

-this service requires a server to treat the results and manage the sources
+this service requires a server to treat the results and manage the sources.
+The code for this server is an XWiki Application provided here: https://github.com/ldubost/xwiki-sports-skill/ which currently supports only the Tennis French Open 2019.

 ## Examples
 * "Tennis results for"
+* "Women tennis results for"
 * "What are the tennis results for"
 * "What are the women tennis results for"
-* "Women tennis results for"
-* "Football results for"
-* "What are the football results for"
 * "Roland garros results for"
-* "Roland garros woment results for"
+* "Roland garros women results for"
-* "."

 ## Credits
 Ludovic Duobst